Snake4life/elasticsearch-https-basic-auth-nginx/README.md

+This solution replaces native authentication and encrypted traffic, which is circulated via the GOLD subscription https://www.elastic.co/subscriptions

-Simple docker image to run an Elasticsearch server with Basic authentication
+This Simple docker image to run an Elasticsearch server with Basic authentication and encryption via https

 Usage
 -----